 Our consolidated financial statements have been prepared assuming we will continue as a going-concern and do not include any adjustments that might result if we were unable to do so, and contemplate the realization of assets and the satisfaction of liabilities in the normal course of business.
 However, we have concluded that there is substantial doubt about our ability to continue as a going concern as discussed under "Critical Accounting Policies- Going Concern" in Item 7 of our Annual Report.
-Furthermore, as of March 31, 2018 and December 31, 2017, we had a working capital deficit due primarily to the classification of our Series B preferred stock as a current liability and the classification of our Notes as a current liability.
+Furthermore, as of September 30, 2018 and December 31, 2017, we had a working capital deficit due primarily to the classification of our Series B preferred stock as a current liability and the classification of our Notes as a current liability.
 Under Delaware law, our state of incorporation, the Series B preferred stock is deemed equity.
-Because the holders of the Series B preferred stock are not creditors, they do not have rights of, or remedies available to, creditors.
-Delaware law does not recognize a right of preferred stockholders to force redemptions or repurchases where the corporation does not have funds legally available.
+Because the holders of the Series B preferred stock holders to force redemptions or repurchases where the corporation does not have funds legally available.
 Currently, we do not have sufficient funds legally available to be able to redeem or repurchase the Series B preferred stock and its accumulated unpaid dividends.
 If we are successful in refinancing our Notes, and are able to generate legally available funds under Delaware law, we may be required to pay all or a portion of the accumulated preferred dividends and redeem all or a portion of the Series B preferred stock, to extent of the funds legally available.